ericom-gideon/docs/docs/reference/faq.md

 To have a PTR record added for an IP address you are using, you simply need to file a ticket with the following information:

-* Virtual Machine Name
+* Virtual machine name
 * External IP address (e.g. 103.7.x.x)
 * FQDN (Fully Qualified Domain Name) you wish to associate with the IP address (e.g. mx.mydomain.com)
 * Reason (e.g. My mail server requires this ...)

 Note: You also should be using the above IP address as a static NAT or the virtual machine will not be identifying itself with the correct IP address.
-Port Forwarding will not work.
+Port forwarding will not work.

 #### What is a Ninefold template?